discoCommando/intelligentMetronome/README.md

 # Intelligent Metronome

 Metronome designed for training with complex time signatures or creating specific metronomes for complex songs.
+[Try it](http://discocommando.github.io/intelligentMetronome/)!

 ## Technology